Yashskamble/Supreme-app/README.md

 Used **Framer Motion** for smooth and performant scroll-in and tab-based animations:

 - Vertical tab transitions
-- Animated video transitions on scroll or tab click
 - Subtle fade-in and slide effects on sections

 ---